-I first got involved with OAuth when I was building an API for my startup, and knew that I wanted third-party developers to be able to build apps on top of it.
+I first got involved with OAuth in 2010 when I was building an API, and knew that I wanted third-party developers to be able to build apps on top of it.
 At the time, OAuth seemed incredibly intimidating.
-There were only a few implementations of OAuth 1 in existence, and OAuth 2.0 was only in draft 10 out of what ended up being 31 drafts before the final RFC.
+There were only a few implementations of OAuth 1 in existence, and OAuth 2.0 was still a rough draft.
 One night I decided to sit down with a craft beer and a paper copy of the latest draft and read it from start to finish until I understood it.

 After wading through the forty-four-page spec, I learned a couple things: reading specs is not the best way to learn how OAuth works, and OAuth 2.0 wasn’t nearly as complicated as I originally had thought.
 I began writing a simplified overview of the spec that I wished had existed when I was first learning this.
-I published it on my website as a blog post called “OAuth 2.0 Simplified“.
-This blog post has been linked to by hundreds of GitHub repos, and is viewed hundreds of thousands of times each year.
+I published it on my website as a blog post called “OAuth 2.0 Simplified” (https://aaronparecki.com/oauth-2-simplified/).
+This post is now viewed hundreds of thousands of times each year.
 It is clear that people know OAuth 2.0 is the right choice for securing their APIs, and are looking for resources to help understand it.

 I had been wanting to expand this blog post into a more comprehensive guide to OAuth servers, and in 2016, I was put in touch with Okta, and we published the first version of this new guide to OAuth on oauth.com.
 In 2017, we collaborated on publishing the print edition of the book, and published this revised edition in 2018.

 My hope is that this book makes OAuth 2.0 more approachable, and gives you a solid foundation of knowledge that you’ll need as you continue to work with technologies on the Web.